Regulations of the Finnish Financial Ombudsman Service (FINE)

-- The Securities Executive Committee is also responsible for appointing the Chairpersons and Members and Deputy Members of the Securities Complaints Board, determining the remunerations payable to the Board.
+- The Investment Executive Committee is also responsible for appointing the Chairpersons and Members and Deputy Members of the Investment Complaints Board, determining the remunerations payable to the Board.

-Both the Banking and Insurance Executive Committees have eight Members while the Securities Executive Committee has six Members.
+Both the Banking and Insurance Executive Committees have eight Members while the Investment Executive Committee has six Members.
 Each Executive Committee elects its Chairperson and Vice Chairperson among the respective Committee Members.

-Half of the Insurance Executive Committee Members represent the authorities and organisations while the other members are appointed by the Federation of Finnish Financial Services.
+Half of the Insurance Executive Committee Members represent the authorities and organisations while the other members are appointed by Finance Finland (FFI).

-Half of the Banking Executive Committee Members represent the authorities while the other members are appointed by the Federation of Finnish Financial Services.
+Half of the Banking Executive Committee Members represent the authorities while the other members are appointed by Finance Finland.

-One of the Securities Executive Committee Members represents the Finnish Competition and Consumer Authority, two Members represent Osakesäästäjien Keskusliitto (the Finnish Shareholders Association) while the Financial Supervisory Authority has one and the Federation of Finnish Financial Services has two representatives.
+One of the Investment Executive Committee Members represents the Finnish Competition and Consumer Authority, two Members represent Osakesäästäjien Keskusliitto (the Finnish Shareholders Association) while the Financial Supervisory Authority has one and Finance Finland has two representatives.